 For additional information visit the Art History Department.

 The Department of Spanish and Portuguese offers two unique graduate programs at NYU Madrid.
-The first is a one-year program leading to an M.A. in Spanish and Latin American Languages and Literatures with a concentration in Literary and Cultural Studies.
+The first is a one-year program leading to an M.A. in Spanish and Latin American Languages and Literatures.
 Students are admitted to enroll at NYU Madrid for the academic year with courses taught by distinguished NYU and Spanish university faculty, poets, writers, and filmmakers.

 For detailed information visit the Department of Spanish and Portuguese.